f4exb/sdrangel/plugins/channelrx/chanalyzer/readme.md

   - 8: PLL for 8-PSK modulation (octo-phase).
 Locks to a 8-PSK transmission
   - 16: PLL for 16-PSK modulation (16-phase).
 Locks to a 16-PSK transmission
   - F: FLL.
 Actually a frequency follower.
 This effectively implements an AFC for FM modulations.

-<h3>4: Toggle the rational downsampler</h3>

-The input channel sample rate is given by the source device sample rate possibly downsampled by a power of two in the source device plugin.
-This input sample rate can be optionally downsampled to any value using a rational downsampler.
-This allows a precise control of the timings independently of the source plugin sample rate.
-Some devices are flexible on their sample rate some like the Airspy are not.

-<h3>5: Rational downsampler output rate</h3>

-Use the wheels to adjust the sample rate that will be used in the rest of the signal processing in the channel.
-Left click on a digit sets the cursor position at this digit.
-Right click on a digit sets all digits on the right to zero.
-This effectively floors value at the digit position.
-The minimum value is 2000 S/s and the maximum value is the source plugin output sample rate.
-Wheels are moved with the mousewheel while pointing at the wheel or by selecting the wheel with the left mouse click and using the keyboard arrows.
-Pressing shift simultaneously moves digit by 5 and pressing control moves it by 2.

-<h3>6: Downsampler by a power of two</h3>

-This combo can select a further downsampling by a power of two.
-This downsampling applies on the signal coming either directly from the source plugin when the rational downsampler is disabled or from the output of the rational downsampler if it is engaged.

-<h3>7: Processing sample rate</h3>

-This is the resulting sample rate that will be used by the spectrum and scope visualizations

-<h3>8: signal selection</h3>

-Use this combo to select which (complex) signal to use as the display source:

-  - Sig: the main signal possibly mixed with PLL/FLL output (see 2 and 3)
-  - Lock: the output signal (NCO) from PLL or FLL
-  - ACorr: Auto-correlation of the main signal.
-It is a fixed 4096 point auto-correlation using FFT technique thus spanning the length of 4096 samples.
-The trace may show more samples in which case you will see the successive auto-correlation results.

-&#9758; Auto-correlation hint: because there is always a peak of magnitude at t=0 triggering on the magnitude will make sure the trace starts at t=0

 <h3>9.
 Channel power</h3>